karmaniverous/aws-api-template/README.md

   If you've [set up your CodePipelines](#automated-deployment), the same thing will happen when you merge your feature branch with the `dev` branch.

 - This remote build will often fail catastrophically and require you to [delete the `dev` stack](#deleting-a-stack) & start over.
-Once it doesn't—and assuming all your other tests pass—you can [create a prerelease](#release-management) and deploy the stable build to your `test` stage for integration testing by merging your `dev` branch into `test`.
+Once it doesn't—and assuming all your other tests pass—you can [create a prerelease](#release-management) and deploy the stable build to your `test` Stack for integration testing by merging your `dev` branch into `test`.

 - Once your integration tests pass, you can [create a release](#release-management) and deploy the new feature into production by merging your `test` branch into `main`.